 Furious, Asuka ripped them away and splashed water on her face, and just as the burning cleared, she brushed a spell over her eyes.
 Her vision pierced the pollen and the dust clouds rising from the smashed riverside dwellings.

-Coughing, Funako dragged herself from the bank.
-But she was between the God of Wildflowers and his destination, his destruction—the rice paddies and the fields, their crops.
+Coughing, Funako dragged herself from the bank—between the God of Wildflowers and his goal—the rice paddies and the fields, their crops.
 The god smashed a window and swayed towards Funako, rearing up.

 Asuka had never fancied herself a seer.
 But in that moment, she saw her life without Funako.
 Without late morning breakfasts when Funako stumbled in to detail her night’s romance.
 A life without constantly straightening her sister’s shoes by the door.
 Without makeup lessons.
 A life without rating unfortunate outfits at parties.
 She saw a furious god tearing Funako open by a river, and she saw an empty bedroom.